 MASH – the campaign for More Australian Solar Homes – is a highly successful community solar bulk-buy for homes and businesses in Central Victoria.
-As of October 2018, over 1,150 households in the City of Greater Bendigo, Mount Alexander, Macedon Ranges and Hepburn Shires – plus a growing number of businesses, schools and other organisations – have gone solar with MASH since we started installations in September 2014.
+As of October 2018, over 1,150 households in the City of Greater Bendigo, Mount Alexander, Macedon Ranges and Hepburn Shires – including a number of businesses, schools and other organisations – have gone solar with MASH since we started in mid 2014.
 It is organised by the Central Victorian Greenhouse Alliance, a not-for-profit organisation based in Castlemaine that works across Central and Northern Victoria to support local government with climate change mitigation and adaptation activities.
 MASH is recognised as one of Australia’s leading examples of a successful community solar bulk-buy.

 MASH helps make solar simple

 What’s more, there’s a ‘give back’ to the community in the form of free solar for community groups, kindergartens or schools in the region – typically around 5kW for each 100 solar rooftops installed.

 MASH: Benefits to residents, communities and the environment

 The level of interest and uptake for solar through MASH continues to astonish.
 Householders, in particular, seem to really get what MASH stands for – a way of buying a high quality solar and batteries at discounted prices from a trusted source, where there’s also a benefit to the local community.

 Here is what MASH has achieved since September 2014, when the first installations took place:

 - Over 1,200 new solar rooftops.